 "I said no!
 I'm not mad, and I'm not seeing a shrink, forget it!"

 "Oh fine, have it your way."

 "But..."
-His shoulders slumped as he got up from the chair and started for the door.
-He looked a question at her.
+Lilli's shoulders slumped as she got up from the chair and started for the door.
+She looked a question at the other woman.

-"I mean it, Mitch, please.
+"I mean it, Lil, please.
 I'll talk to you when we've both settled down, okay?"